Soak up country life while gaining unique medical experience.

 1. Experience a breadth and depth of rural medicine

-No other location can offer you the chance to use all the skills you learnt in your degree.
 On any given day, you might be treating rhinovirus, administering immunisations, managing chronic illnesses or dealing with an emergency.
-Maybe you’ll do this in a hospital or general practice setting but you could just as easily do it by the roadside, in a remote clinic or at a mine site.
+Maybe you’ll do this in a hospital or general practice setting but you could also be in a remote clinic or at a mine site.

 2. Country life is more relaxed

 Country and city time operate on different clocks.
 In the outback, things slow down.
 There are no early morning traffic jams or people too busy to say hello.
-You have time to chat to Margie from the local grocer when she comes in for a blood pressure check.
-You probably even have time to pop home for lunch and cuppa with your loved one.
+You have time to talk with the local grocer when they come in for a blood pressure check.
+You may even have time to pop home for lunch and cuppa with your loved one.
 Rural doctors say this as one of their favourite reasons for making the move.
 The lack of ‘time-pressure’ means they can treat their patients on a needs-basis.

 3. You care for the community and they care for you

 The bonds you develop with your rural patients will be strong.
 Many of these communities are under-serviced.
-They want you there.
-They are grateful for you being there.
-You are their safety net.
-You are their primary care team.
-Many rural GPs go outback for a few years and never leave for this very reason.
+They want you there and they are grateful for you being there.
+Many rural GPs go rural for a few years and never leave for this very reason.
 By living in the community you serve, the value of your work increases exponentially.
 You matter.

 4. Queensland’s geographic diversity and weather is astounding